s-michelmann/semi_automatic_aligner/README.md

 Now you can cd back into your desgnated directory that should have a folder named p2fa_py3 and a folder named htk in it.

 - [x] Now clone this repository including the submodule for textgrid!
-  `git clone -recurse-submodules -j8 https://github.com/s-michelmann/semi_automatic_aligner`
+  `git clone --recurse-submodules -j8 https://github.com/s-michelmann/semi_automatic_aligner`

 - [x] Install all the requirements